KletskovG/accounting/README.md

     * DB module should not log fatal errors to prevent app from crash
     * Last time finished on Update command implementation - check how DB works and implement CLI verison of command
     * Support ENV variable in CMD package
+    * Swithc to plain body HTTP handler
+    * Previous bullet wil allow to reuse code in CMD and HTTP handlers

 ### Scenarios